vishalvipin1/vishalvipin1/README.md

 - 🔭 I’m currently working on Anomaly Detection of Network Traffic for Intrusion Detection
 - 🌱 I’m currently learning Cybersecurity (Well if you haven't known yet)
-- 👯 I’m looking to collaborate on Research and Practical Projects
+- 👯 I’d love to collaborate on Research and Practical Projects
 - 🤔 I’m looking for help with being mentally stable (and Internships obviously!)
 - 💬 Ask me about coding stuff
 - 📫 How to reach me: vishaluxo@protonmail.ch